-noun, plural nou·me·na [noo-muh-nuh] /ˈnu mə nə/.
+noun, plural nou·me·na [noo-muh-nuh]. /ˈnu mə nə/.

 Origin of noumenon

-Examples from the Web for noumena
+Example sentences from the Web for noumenon

 Aries Tottle's mode, in a word, was based on noumena; Hog's on phenomena.The Works of Edgar Allan Poe|Edgar Allan Poe

 Or, in other words, so far as human consciousness is concerned, noumena must be regarded as absolute.A Candid Examination of Theism|George John Romanes